 Environmental Services

-The Government envisage a situation where public and private sector work together to establish a market for these ‘environmental goods’/services and push each other to improve the environment whilst still being able to complete projects necessary to society.
+The Government envisage a situation where the public and private sector work together to establish a market for these ‘environmental goods’/services and push each other to improve the environment whilst still being able to complete projects necessary to society.

 Along with the Agriculture Act 2020, the Environment Act will affect the agriculture sector both directly and indirectly in several significant ways.